British Rail Class 317: Class 317/1

 Bodyshells for the TCO vehicles in this batch were constructed at Derby Litchurch Lane Works, while construction of the other bodyshells and overall assembly was carried out at the Holgate Road Carriage Works in York.

-The units were built to operate services on the newly electrified London St Pancras to Bedford route and were due to replace the elderly (and unreliable) Class 127 diesel multiple units in October 1982.
+The units were built to operate services on the newly electrified London St Pancras to Bedford route and were due to replace the elderly Class 127 diesel multiple units in October 1982.
 However, their introduction was delayed until 28 March 1983 due to an industrial dispute with the unions over driver-only operation, and the diesel units lingered on until finally being replaced in mid-1983.
 Units were delivered in the standard livery of BR blue and grey.

 In 1986, the route came under control of the Thameslink subsector of newly created Network SouthEast.
 From 1987, new dual-voltage Class 319 units were introduced on the route, allowing the creation of a new cross-London service, from Bedford to Brighton, via Farringdon and City Thameslink station.
 The Class 317 units were displaced to outer-suburban services on the WCML out of London Euston to Milton Keynes and Northampton.
 They replaced the slam-door Class 310 units, which subsequently transferred to the London, Tilbury and Southend railway.

 However, the use of Class 317 units out of Euston again proved to be short-lived.
 In 1989, the second batch of new Class 321 were introduced onto WCML services.
 The Class 317 units were again displaced, this time to the Great Northern and West Anglia routes out of London King's Cross and London Liverpool Street, where they joined the second batch units.
 Therefore, for the first time, the entire Class 317 fleet was operating in the same place.